Contract clause

 - Clause Inclusion Requirement

-- The 52.242-3 clause must be included in all solicitations and contracts over $800,000, except for certain fixed-price and commercial contracts.
+- The 52.242-3 clause must be included in solicitations and contracts over $1 million, except for certain fixed-price and commercial contracts.

 Responsibilities

-- Contracting Officers: Must ensure the correct clause is included in applicable contracts and solicitations.
+- Contracting Officers: Must ensure the correct inclusion or exclusion of the 52.242-3 clause based on contract type and value.

-- Contractors: Must be aware that penalties for unallowable costs will apply if the clause is present.
+- Contractors: Must comply with the penalties for unallowable costs if the clause is included in their contract.

 Practical Implications

-- Common pitfalls include failing to include the clause in eligible contracts or misapplying the exceptions.
+- Common pitfalls include failing to include the clause in eligible contracts or incorrectly applying it to exempt contracts.